 The starting point for an Excel spreadsheet is to enter data in cells.
 You may want to have a computer nearby as you read this section, so you can follow the steps discussed here directly in Excel.
 The first step is to open the software program.
+When it opens, you should see a screen similar to Exhibit 2-2.
 Next, move your cursor to the Cell A1 box, and left click the mouse.
 When you left click, Cell A1 is outlined in black, as Cell C4 is in Exhibit 2-3.
 This quickly orients you as to where you are in the worksheet.
 Now let's enter some data.
 Type 128.92, and then press the Enter key.
 That's all there is to it.
 You now know how to enter data in Excel.
 On your spreadsheet, in Cell A1, you should now see the number 128.92.